 How has 'passion' been defined, represented and analyzed to date?
 What can be gained from studies of obsessive quests or irresistible urges?
 Which authors, actors, directors or artists offer privileged insights?
 Is there more to say on the Passion of Christ or Les liaisons dangereuses?
 Should we take stronger stands for / against specific developments in the Arts and Humanities or put more effort into public engagement?
 These are just some of the questions this group - composed of Arts Faculty members selected in a competitive process last summer - can discuss.
 Participation might appeal to further colleagues working on, say, the history or theory of emotion, religious fervour, Epicurean philosophy, sexual fetishes, chocoholics, the idea of rationality and many other topics.
 Our cross-disciplinary workshop series is intended as a space to share work, build conversations, leave comfort zones, explore follow-on projects and to give postgraduates a chance to interact with more advanced scholars.

-Each session is prepared by workshop members from different disciplines and preceded by lunch.
+Each session was prepared by workshop members from different disciplines and preceded by lunch.

 1. Friday 26 October 2018 12 – 2: Millburn House / H347

 Led by Beat Kümin (History) and Christina Lupton (English)